 Dry Ingredients: In a large sized bowl combine the dry ingredients: flour, baking powder, baking soda, salt and cinnamon.
 Mix well.
 Make a well in the center of the dry ingredients.
 Set the bowl aside.

 Wet Ingredients: In a medium sized bowl whisk together the sugar, eggs and oil.
 Add in the milk, yogurt and vanilla extract.
 Whisk until well combined and pale yellow in color.

-Add Wet to Dry: Add the wet ingredients to the well in the dry ingredients.
+Add Wet to Dry: Add the wet ingredients to the well in the flour mixture.
 Fold together, using a wooden spoon or rubber spatula to gently mix everything together.
 Be careful to mix until flour is just combined.
-(The batter should still be lumpy)
+(Note: The batter should still be lumpy)

 Add Cranberries + Chocolate: Gently fold in the cranberries and white chocolate.